Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Security Analysis

-\paragraph{Data Plane} \begin{enumerate}[label=\textbf{D\arabic*},ref=D\arabic*] \item \emph{Overuse protection.} An adversary cannot overuse or spoof a reservation.
-The adversary cannot pretend to have a valid reservation that was however never granted, or to use a valid reservation (at an honest AS hop) outside its limits, i.e., before start time, after end time, or for more bandwidth than granted. \item \emph{Quality of Service (QoS).} Legitimate hosts should benefit from the QoS guarantees promised by reservations at an honest AS.
+\name provides the following security properties, on the control plane (\labelcref{prop:secure}, \labelcref{prop:fair}) and data plane (\labelcref{prop:overuse}, \labelcref{prop:qos}): \begin{enumerate}[label=\textbf{C\arabic*},ref=C\arabic*] \item \emph{Secure reservation establishment.} The control plane allows an honest host to securely establish a reservation, i.e., the control-plane guarantees confidentiality for the reservation authentication keys, and integrity of the reservation information.
+In addition, the adversary cannot perform \emph{denial-of-capability attacks} that prevent an honest host from obtaining reservations on an honest AS hop---provided that there is sufficient bandwidth available. \item \emph{Fair bandwidth distribution.} The adversary cannot gain more than a fair share of the bandwidth available for reservations, by, e.g., creating multiple accounts or using large numbers of hosts (Sybil attack).
+This abstract property depends on the specific notion of fairness.
+In this paper, we consider the notion of \emph{economic fairness}: An adversary cannot obtain a larger reservation than other nodes without paying the fair market price for it.
+Equivalently, the adversary cannot starve honest nodes for bandwidth without paying the respective price. \end{enumerate} \begin{enumerate}[label=\textbf{D\arabic*},ref=D\arabic*] \item \emph{Overuse protection.} An adversary cannot overuse or spoof a reservation.
+The adversary cannot use a forged reservation, or a valid reservation (at an honest AS hop) outside its limits, i.e., before start time, after end time, or for more bandwidth than granted. \item \emph{Quality of Service (QoS).} Legitimate hosts should benefit from the QoS guarantees promised by reservations at an honest AS.
 These guarantees include the amount of bandwidth reserved, but may also incorporate, e.g., bounds on jitter, latency, or other network-layer properties that may be provided by the AS inside their domain.
-As an on-path adversary can always perform a DoS attack, and thus disrupt QoS, by simply dropping packets (similar to other bandwidth-reser\-vation systems like Colibri~\cite{giuliari2021colibri} and Helia~\cite{wyss2022protecting}), we do not consider this adversary type in our analysis of this property. \end{enumerate}
+As an on-path adversary can always perform a DoS attack, and thus disrupt QoS, by simply dropping packets (as in all bandwidth-reser\-vation systems), we do not consider this adversary type in our analysis of this property. \end{enumerate}